-A routine sample In September was positive for Total Coliform.
-Repeat samples were taken with positive samples near the location.
-During the past year, we were required to conduct a level 1 coliform investigation.
-A level 1 coliform investigation was completed.
-The Public works department isolated the testing area and derived the cause of the positive samples.
+A routine sample In October was positive for Total Coliform.
+Repeat samples were taken with positive samples at the location.
+A level 1 Coliform Investigation was performed.
 The distribution system was cleared of all positive samples through a directional flushing program.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 We found coliforms indicating the need to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct investigations(s) to identify problems and to correct any problems that were found during these investigations.
 Tests were taken to prove our approach and investigation was effective.
 These tests did not deviate from state parameters, but must be noted in the above section.